ScottBrian/sbt_utils/README.rst

 The time_hdr.py module contains two importable items:

-1. StartStopHeader class - has with two functions that will repectively print a starting time message in a flower box, and an ending time and elapsed wall clock time message in a flower box.
+1. StartStopHeader class - has two functions that will repectively print a starting time message in a flower box, and an ending time and elapsed wall clock time message in a flower box.
 2. time_box decorator - wraps a function and uses the StartStopHeader to